eszkadev/UEFI-32bit-asm-examples/README.md

 # UEFI-32bit-asm-examples

 How to compile:

 	fasm BOOTIA32.asm

 How to run:
-	Copy result file (BOOTIA32.EFI) to /EFI/boot/BOOTIA32.EFI path on your booting device.
+	Rename result file to BOOTIA32.EFI and place it in the following location:
+	/EFI/boot/BOOTIA32.EFI